Mitchell-D/ezgoes/README.md

 ### GOES\_File

-The `GOES_File` object identifies a specific file available on the bucket with product, stime, label, and path properties.
+The `GOES_File` is a namedtuple that identifies a specific file available on the bucket with its product, stime, label, and path properties.

- - __product__: `GOES_Project` object describing this file's type.
+ - __product__: `GOES_Product` describing the file's product type.
- - __stime__: `datetime` object depicting the start time of this file, which is the fourth underscore-separated field in the file name.
+ - __stime__: `datetime` object depicting the start time of this file, which is the fourth underscore-separated field in the name.
  - __label__: Second underscore-separated field in the file name, which specifies the sub-product type of the file.
-For example, ABI L2 band 13 brightness temperatures have label `ABI-L2-CMIPC-M6C13`.
+For example, ABI L2 band 13 brightness temperatures have the label `ABI-L2-CMIPC-M6C13`.
  - __path__: AWS bucket path to the provided file.